foxdonut/meiosis/tutorial/lessons/03-streams.md

 ## 03 - Streams

-In the previous lesson, [03 - Update State](03-update-state-mithril.html), we created an `increment` function to update the application state.
+In the previous lesson, [02 - Initial State and Actions](02-initial-state-and-actions.html), we created an `increment` function to update the application state.
 The function changed the state by directly modifying a global variable.

 This works, but we can improve the approach.
 Namely, we'd like to gain more control over the flow of data and how we make changes to the state.
 We can do this by using a **stream**.
-A stream is a nice and simple way to **communicate values** and to control the flow of data.
+A stream is a nice and simple way to **communicate values** and to control data flow.

 ### Introducing Streams